neverRare/butter/doc/language/move_and_initialization.md

 Places are value or part of the value that can be assigned into.
 These are variables, properties, indices, and dereferences.

-TODO: there can be anonymous places, should it be mentioned?

 NOTE: I think this better fits to appendix or glossary

 ## Initialization, deinitialization, and reinitialization